rOHan1122333/CyberSecurity-Suspicious-Web-Threat-Interations/README.md

 High bytes_in with low bytes_out may indicate infiltration attempts.
 Repeated activity from the same IP range could indicate bots or targeted attacks.
 Non-standard ports often correlate with unauthorized access attempts.
+It can be executed for real time datasets, if datset containing threat detections.